xpmatteo/simple-design-in-action/README.md

 ## What are the stages?

-0. Set up a web-based todo-list
+0. Set up a web-based Hello, world!
+1. Implement a basic business scenario
-1. Implement more business rules
+2. Implement more business rules
-2. Add html templates
+3. Add a nicer UI and html templates
-3. Add database persistence
+4. Add database persistence

 ## Quickstart